-Other products that have the same ingredient as Teva-Doxycycline tablets are •Apo-Doxy capsules •Apo-Doxy tablets •Doxycin tablets •Doxytab tablets •Sanis-Doxycycline capsules •Sanis-Doxycycline tablets •Teva-Doxycycline capsules •
+Other products that have the same ingredient as Teva-Doxycycline capsules are •Apo-Doxy capsules •Apo-Doxy tablets •Doxycin tablets •Doxytab tablets •Sanis-Doxycycline capsules •Sanis-Doxycycline tablets •Teva-Doxycycline tablets •

 See other products used in the treatment of •bronchitis •middle ear infections •pharyngitis •pneumonia •respiratory tract infections •sinus infections •sinusitis •sore throat •tonsilitis •

 The usual dose for adults is 200 mg initially, followed by 100 mg once a day at the same time each day.

 Doxycycline is an antibiotic medication.
 It works by inhibiting the bacteria's production of protein.
 This slows and prevents it's growth and reproduction.
 The effectiveness of doxycycline depends on factors such as dose, concentration in the blood as well as other body fluids and tissue, and susceptibility of the organism.
 Infections caused by bacteria that are not sensitive to doxycycline will not show improvement after taking this medication.

 Along with its needed effects, doxycycline may cause some unwanted or undesirable effects.
 Generally, doxycycline is well tolerated and many people will not experience unwanted effects.
 The frequency and severity of these effects is dependant on many factors including dose, duration of therapy and individual susceptibility.
 Possible unwanted effects include: